Plan to Attend Founders' Day 2017 on October 13 and Pre-Order Your Copy of Eastport Yacht Club: Back to the Future, 1980-2015 Today!

 The number of invitations was limited by the number of persons who perhaps could fit into the upstairs of Marmaduke's Pub where the first meeting of the charter members convened on October 13, 1980.
 The idea of the club was received with true enthusiasm.
 It was determined by vote that a permanent clubhouse was to be sought after, although there were some persons who, understandably, suggested caution because of the cost of such a venture.
 The burgee that had been created by the steering committee was accepted.
 The burgee pattern was intended to represent the Eastport Bridge in an open position.

-The Eastport Yacht Club has accomplished a great deal since its creation thirty-one years ago and is now responsible for many events, many of which are noted in the letter from our Commodore.
+The Eastport Yacht Club has accomplished a great deal since its creation in 1980 and is now responsible for many events, many of which are noted in the letter from our Commodore.
 During 2004, the membership voted to increase the voting membership from 500 to 600.
 Eastport Yacht Club has become a vital part of our community while continuing to be a fun place to be.

 Frederick E. Hecklinger